SR0920/CM-Net/README.md

 # CM-Net
-This code repository is currently in preparation
+This code repository is currently being prepared.